digital-raven/raven/patterns/raven-dc/README.md

 steps you need to change them.

 ## Shells
-The raven-dc provides pretty good preset configurations for bash, fish, and zsh.
-They add some pretty good creature comforts to the command line. bash is the default shell, but you may change it after your first login with `chsh -s /usr/bin/zsh` or `chsh -s /usr/bin/fish`
+The raven-dc provides pretty good preset configurations for bash, and zsh.
+They add some pretty good creature comforts to the command line. bash is the default shell, but you may change it after your first login with `chsh -s /usr/bin/zsh`

 These configs have things you care about.
 - Unlimited command history.